Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 3. **How to Protect Against Brute Force Attacks**:
    - **Long Passwords and Passphrases**: One of the most effective defenses is using strong, long passwords (preferably over 15 characters).
 Password managers can help generate and store these securely.
 Alternatively, **passphrases** like "PleaseSubscribeToMyChannel" offer security while remaining easy to remember.
    - **Multi-Factor Authentication (MFA)**: Enabling MFA adds an additional layer of protection.
-Even if an attacker gains access to your password, they’ll still need to provide a second authentication factor (e.g., SMS, email, or an authenticator app).
+Even if an attacker gains access to your password, they’ll stwell need to provide a second authentication factor (e.g., SMS, email, or an authenticator app).
    - **Vigilance and Awareness**: Always be cautious of suspicious emails and requests to log into your accounts.
 Tools like **Have I Been Pwned** can alert you if your credentials have been compromised in a data breach.

 4. **Common Tools Used for Brute Force Attacks**: